1. Introduction

 .

-Certificate path validation is delegated via CertPathTrustworthinessVerifier
+Certificate path verification is delegated via CertPathTrustworthinessVerifier

 interface.